Satyricon (band): History

 Satyricon participated in the Darkthrone tribute Darkthrone Holy Darkthrone, released by Moonfog Productions in 1998, covering the song "Kathaarian Life Code".
 In the same year, Satyricon participated in the Bathory tribute In Conspiracy with Satan – A Tribute to Bathory, released by Hellspawn Records/No Fashion Records, featuring the song "Born for Burning" originally released on Crusade from the North in 1996.

 In 2006, Satyricon released Now, Diabolical.

 In March 2008, the band headlined the Inferno Metal Festival in Oslo for the first time.

 The EP My Skin Is Cold was released before their seventh album, The Age of Nero, which was released on 3 November 2008.

 Satyricon released their self-titled eighth full-length album on 9 September 2013.

 The band released their first ever Full Length live CD/DVD set titled Live at the Opera which took place in September 2013, alongside the Norwegian National Opera, on 4 May 2015.

 A fully remastered 20th anniversary edition of 1996's Nemesis Divina was released on 20 May 2016.

-According to recent updates on Satyricon's official Facebook page, they entered the studio in March 2017 to record their ninth full-length studio album titled Deep Calleth Upon Deep, which was completed in Summer 2017 and was released on 22 September.
+According to Satyricon's official Facebook page, they entered the studio in March 2017 to record their ninth full-length studio album titled Deep Calleth Upon Deep, which was completed in Summer 2017 and was released on 22 September.
 Frost had stated in recent interviews that once the new album was released, they would then complete work on their first ever covers album Formative Oddities, though they have yet to announce its release date.
 The band also revealed plans to release a new studio album with original material in 2022.
+However, this was later pushed back to a May 2024 release, but again the album did not surface by this point.
+As of 2025 it is still not known when the new studio album will surface.
+It will mark their longest ever gap of 8 years between studio albums when it is released.

-On June 8, 2022, the band announced their new album, Satyricon & Munch, would be released digitally on June 10, with physical releases to follow sometime in the future.
+On June 8, 2022, the band announced their new soundtrack album, Satyricon & Munch, would be released digitally on June 10, with physical releases to follow sometime in the future.
 The album features music created for the Satyricon & Munch exhibition held since April 29 at the Munch Museum in Oslo, Norway, which celebrates the life and works of Norwegian artist Edvard Munch.